tsaad-dev/drafts/te/draft-ietf-teas-yang-te.md

 - disjointness: The level of resource disjointness constraint that the secondary path of a TE tunnel has to adhere to.
 >>
-- explicit-route-objects-always: A YANG container that contains two route objects lists:
+- explicit-route-objects: A YANG container that contains two route objects lists:
     * 'route-object-exclude-always': a list of route entries to always exclude from the path computation.
+The exclusion of a route entry in the list during path computation is not order sensitive.
     * 'route-object-include-exclude': a list of route entries to include or exclude in the path computation.
+The constraint type (include or exclude) is specified with each route entry.
+The path computation considers route entry constraints in the order they appear in the list.
+Once a route entry constraint is consumed, it is not considered in further computation of the path.

 >>> The 'route-object-include-exclude' is used to configure constraints on which route objects (e.g., nodes, links) are included or excluded in the path computation.